+This article discusses how to set up your Filevine Org for integrations using Filevine API v2.
 API integrations automate Filevine functions by connecting different programs to one another.
 Filevine API v2 can be used with Zapier, making the process easier.

-Generating the API Key
+Generating a Key

 - Select “Create new key.”
 Once you’ve logged into the portal site, select “Keys” from the site’s lefthand menu.
 Under “My API Keys,” select the blue “Create new key” button.